Open-MBEE/flexo-mms-deployment/docker-compose/README.md

 - MMS5 Store Service
 - MMS5 Layer 1 Service

-All services will be on a bridged docker network named `mms5-test-network`.
+All services will be on a bridged docker network named `flexo-mms-test-network`.

 An initial trig file has been pre-generated under `mount/cluster.trig` and will be automatically added to Fuseki when it starts up.
 This includes policies that adds the default ldap users and group created to be admins.